-WRITING WORKSHOP INSTRUCTORS FOR 2017 AND 2018 RETREATS
+WRITING WORKSHOP INSTRUCTORS FOR 2018

 MARGARET ATWOOD is the author of more than forty books of fiction, poetry, and critical essays.
 Her novels include The Blind Assassin, winner of the Booker Prize; and Alias Grace, winner of the Giller Prize; Oryx and Crake, nominated for the Giller and Booker prize; and MaddAddam, which is currently being adapted for HBO.
 Her most recent books include Hag-Seed (2016), a novel revisitation of Shakespeare’s play The Tempest, for the Hogarth Shakespeare Project, and a graphic novel with co-creator Johnnie Christmas Angel Catbird.